Enterprise-CMCS/macpro-quickstart/README.md

 AWS Account (optional):  You'll need an AWS account with an admin IAM user if you want to build Jenkins in AWS and deploy your application to the cloud.

 ## Dependencies

 Your github user must have permissions to read https://github.com/collabralink-technology/terraform-aws-jenkins
 This is important, as the module is currently private.

 ## Examples
 None.

+## Contributing / To-Do

+See current open [issues](https://github.com/collabralink-technology/quickstart-tech-challenge/issues) or check out the [project board](https://github.com/collabralink-technology/quickstart-tech-challenge/projects/1)

+Please feel free to open new issues for defects or enhancements.

+To contribute:
+- Fork this repository
+- Make changes in your fork
+- Open a pull request targetting this repository

+Pull requests are being accepted.

 ## License